-Join Alan Demafiles for an in-depth discussion in this video Creating the X and Y axes, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Creating the X and Y axes, part of Cinema 4D: Animating Charts and Graphs.

 - Since our bar chart compares two values,…we'll see how we can create text…for our x and y axes using a little XPresso.…We'll then manipulate them inside a fracture object…by using a MoGraph step effector…to control our axis labels.…So I've got a spreadsheet here…that compares the wind power capacity for a couple states,…and it's a simple bar chart.…And we want to tackle naming…these x-axis for the states…and the y-axis for the values in megawatts.…So let's take a look.…You can create the x and y axes…by using a rectangle spline.…